-The zoo offers a number of free admission days annually.
+The zoo offers several free admission days annually.
 Bring the family and see these amazing animals on these select complimentary days.

 Details